Chew/TARDIS-Docs/docs/commands/netherportal.md

 ---
 layout: default
-title: The Nether Portal command
+title: Nether Portal Command
 ---

-# The Nether Portal command
+# The Nether Portal Command

 This command lets you get the coordinates for accurately linking Nether Portals.